braze-inc/braze-docs/_docs/_api/identifier_types.md

 ## Card API Identifier

-A Card API Identifier or Card ID is an out-of-the-box key by Braze for a given News Feed Card within the Dashboard.
+A Card API Identifier or Card ID is an out-of-the-box key by Braze for a given News Feed Card within the dashboard.
 Card IDs are unique to each [News Feed]({{site.baseurl}}/user_guide/engagement_tools/news_feed/) Card and can be used to reference Cards through the API.

 ### Where can I find it?
 You can find your Card ID one of two ways:

-1. In the Dashboard, open up "News Feed" under "Engagement" and select a pre-existing News Feed.
+1. In the dashboard, open up "News Feed" under "Engagement" and select a pre-existing News Feed.
 If the News Feed you want does not exist yet, create one and save it.
 At the bottom of the individual News Feed page, you will be able to find your unique Card API Identifier. <br><br>
 2. Braze offers an "Additional API Identifiers" search, here you can quickly look up specific identifiers.
 It can be found at the bottom of the "API settings" within the "Developer Console" page.

 ### What can it be used for?